op7ic/RT-OfficeBeaconBox/README.md

 This page is intended to provide quick reference guide for creating tracking beackon that can be inserted into MS Office documents.
-The aim of the exercise is to capture timestamp/IP and unique ID without need for macro in document.
-The resulting infrastructure & beacon should help to measure if it’s possible to get through email filters & corporate proxy and if document was successfully opened.
+The aim of the exercise is to capture timestamp/IP and unique ID without need for macro in document during phishing exercise.
+The resulting infrastructure & beacon should help to measure if it’s possible to get through email filters & corporate proxy and if document was successfully opened without deplooying any payloads.

 File an issue on the repo/or submit pull request if you would like to add anything.